We asked. You answered. Here are your secrets to healthy aging

 Not bad!
 Whether you're 2,000 or 20, we're all aging and we all have wisdom and experiences to share.

-That's why NPR asked our listeners and readers to share their secrets to living a long and healthy life, as part of our new series, How to Thrive as You Age.
+That's why NPR asked our listeners and readers to share their secrets to living a long and healthy life, as part of our new series from reporter Allison Aubrey, How to Thrive as You Age.
 To date we've received over 1,000 responses from readers and listeners ages 16 to 103.

 Here are some of our favorites, edited for clarity and brevity.